 Beth Cavalier grew up in Exeter, NH with her parents and two younger sisters.
 She graduated from Boston College in 1995 with a degree in Political Science.
 Working in a private pre-school in Connecticut after graduating inspired her to pursue her teaching certificate in special education at Westfield State College.
 After working in the Agawam Public School system as a Title 1 assistant for a year, she and her husband moved back to New Hampshire and she began working in Amesbury, MA as a special education teacher both in a self-contained setting and in a co-teaching model.
 When the opportunity presented itself, she became a general education teacher and taught a grade 2/3 loop for eight years.
 She is currently in her second year as a member of the fourth grade team and her thirteenth year of teaching in the Amesbury Public School system.
 Beth earned a master’s degree from Lesley University in Curriculum and Instruction with an emphasis in Literacy and a Certificate in Advanced Graduate Studies from Plymouth State University in School Leadership.
 She has served on various curriculum committees, the Writing Assessment Team, the Math Assessment Team and the Strategic Planning Team in Amesbury.
 She lives in the seacoast of New Hampshire with her husband and daughter.

-21st century skills active listening activities advocacy anecdotes arts assessments balance collaboration community Creative Process creativity edu in a new era End of the Year experiences Freedom in Structure Getting Started w Arts Int guest bloggers ideas inspiration integration lessons listening literacy music Music and Literacy poetry process Professional Development reading reflection reposts and highlights SEAL students summer endeavors summer reading Teacher Appreciation Teacher Art Retreat teachers technology The Test TIC visual art Workshops writing
+21st century skills active listening activities advocacy anecdotes arts balance collaboration community Creative Process creativity edu in a new era End of the Year experiences Freedom in Structure Getting Started w Arts Int guest bloggers ideas inspiration integration lessons listening literacy music Music and Literacy poetry process Professional Development reading reflection reposts and highlights SEAL social-emotional learning students summer endeavors summer reading Teacher Appreciation Teacher Art Retreat teachers technology The Test TIC visual art Workshops writing